artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

   Notes on the “Iliad”
 type: note
 status: incomplete
-order: 3
+order: 2
 ---

 ## Background

 The *Iliad* is the greatest Greek epic poem.
-The ancients believed that it was composed by the blind poet Homer.Modern scholars debate when it was composed and by whom, but most agree it was written around 700 BCE.
+The ancients believed that it was composed by the blind poet Homer.
+Modern scholars debate when it was composed and by whom, but most agree it was written around 700 BCE.

 ## Structure and Outline

 The poem is about 16,000 lines of hexameter verse in the ancient Greek, and is split into 24 books.

 1. Agamemnon and Achilles quarrel; Thetis appeals to Zeus
-2. Agamemnon tests the troops; the great gathering of armies
+2. Agamemnon tests the troops; the armies gather and are listed
 3. Helen reviews the champions; Paris and Menelaus duel
 4. Zeus and Hera bicker; the truce erupts in war
 5. Diomedes fights Aphrodite, Apollo, and Ares